open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 ```

 To implement the configuration aspects of a receiver you need create a `Config`
-struct, so go ahead and add the following code to your `config.go` file:
+struct.
+Add the following code to your `config.go` file:

 ```go
 package tailtracer